dev-szymon/dish-form/README.md

-This is a simple example project that allows you to reserve seats in the cinema or theatre.
+This is a simple example project that allows you to create a dish.
+The form contians conditional fields that render depending on dish type.

-The app uses typescript, react, redux and chakra ui.
+The app uses typescript, react, redux, redux form and material UI.

 ## What’s In This Document